Juul must pay $462 million to six states and DC over ‘youth vaping epidemic’

 Electronic cigarette company Juul must pay $462m to six states and Washington DC, marking the largest multi-state settlement with the company following claims that Juul unlawfully targeted an addictive vaping product to minors.

-The settlement with states including California and New York, in which the company does not admit wrongdoing, means Juul has settled in suits with nearly every state for more than $1bn.
+The settlement with states including California and New York means Juul has settled in suits with nearly every state and local governments across the US, totaling roughly $3bn.
+Juul’s settlement does not admit wrongdoing.

 Juul “targeted youth by glamourizing vaping with colourful ads” with “young models,” New York Attorney General Letitia James said in a virtual press conference with other attorneys general on 12 April.

-The company contributed to a “youth vaping epidemic,” according to Illinois Attorney General Kwama Raoul.
+New York will receive $113m over several years, largely to be used for smoking abatement programmes.

+In September, it was announced that Juul would pay more than $438m to 34 states and territories following an investigation into its sales and marketing practices.

-In addition to settled claims with 45 states, Juul also is at the centre of litigation and investigations in Alaska, Florida, Michigan and Maine, and a trial is underway in Minnesota following the state’s 2019 lawsuit against the company.
+In addition to settled claims with dozens of states and governments, Juul also is at the centre of litigation and investigations in Alaska, Florida, Michigan and Maine, and a trial is underway in Minnesota following the state’s 2019 lawsuit against the company.
+In December, the company agreed to pay $1.7bn over lawsuits filed by more than hundreds of individuals, schools and local governments.

+The settlement announced on 12 April also includes stringent restrictions on Juul’s sales and marking abilities.

+Last year, the FDA ordered that Juul products be removed from the US market entirely, but a three-judge panel of the US Court of Appeals for the District of Columbia Circuit has put that on hold, for now.

 This is a developing story